ain-py/django-recip-api/README.md

 # django-recip-api
-Recipe API using django + docker and new stuffs
+Recipe API using django + docker and used github actions